 I obtained my PhD (Anthropology; 2017) from the University of Colorado Boulder working on the population genetics and dietary profiles of Vietnamese leaf-eating monkeys.
 Currently I manage the Raffles' Banded Langur Working Group.
-I am also part of the IUCN SSC Primate Specialist Group (Asia) and the president of Jane Goodall Institute (Singapore).
+I am also a Deputy Chair of the IUCN SSC Primate Specialist Group and the president of Jane Goodall Institute (Singapore).

 Any and all help are welcomed.
 This is an enormous task and I'd love to hear any thoughts, advice, or experiences you'd like to share!
 If you are interested to become a Page Contributor, please kindly contact me.

 Samantha Green is a PhD candidate in primatology at the University of Western Australia.
 She has recently returned from 15 months following wild chimpanzees in Nyungwe Forest, Rwanda and is currently working on her thesis which focuses on their ranging patterns.
 Sam is not only obsessed with chimpanzees, but she also has a soft spot for New World monkeys, which developed during a 12-month trip around Latin America.

 Sam can think of no better way to spend her time than travelling to far flung destinations to watch primates and she hopes to encourage others to do the same.

 Luke Martin is a Master's student in Biological Anthropology at the Australian National University in Canberra.